Nishk700/Olympic-Dataset-EDA/README.md

 ![Image 9](SQL%20SS/9.png)

-### 10. Find the Ratio of male and female athletes participated in all olympic games.
+### 10. Find the Ratio of male to female athletes participated in each olympic games.

 with cte1 as